Hijuv/Avatars/README.md

 ## Usage

-These dotfiles are intended to go with numerous suckless programs I use:
+These dotfiles are intended to go with numerous suckless programs, the main ones are:

 - [dwm](https://github.com/lukesmithxyz/dwm) (window manager)
 - [dwmblocks](https://github.com/lukesmithxyz/dwmblocks) (statusbar)